Jurassic-era insect found near Arkansas Walmart

 “It was one of those experiences you don’t expect to have in a prerequisite lab course,” Louis Nastasi, a doctoral candidate studying entomology at Penn State.
 “Here we were, just looking at specimens to identify them and all of a sudden, out of nowhere, this incredible new record pops up.”

-How the insect found its way to the Walmart also remains a mystery.
+How the insect found its way to Walmart also remains a mystery.